 Vitamin D is made by UV rays touching the skin.
 In other words, no sun protection, no clothes and outdoors.
 This is the best way to get our Vitamin D and it is not possible to make too much as the body self-limits, but how much we need varies from website to website.
 According to the WHO, you only need five minutes a day, but other authorities recommend fifteen to twenty minutes.
 The best advice is that you need to stay out for half the amount of time it takes your body to turn pink!
 So again there is huge conflicting evidence and it is difficult to get the information you need.

 So it is no wonder that here in Ireland we rely on supplements to get our sunshine vitamin.
-My mum used to ensure we took the much maligned cod liver oil as children, and that was when we spent all summer playing outside and before we covered ourselves in high factor sunscreen.
-I do not wish to be a harbinger of doom, but here is a link to a recent report on sunscreen which you might also like to peruse.
-I think you will agree that it is frightening: www.collective-evolution.com
+My Mum used to ensure we took the much maligned cod liver oil as children, and that was when we spent all summer playing outside and before we covered ourselves in high factor sunscreen.

 Like many others in recent years, the sun has become my public enemy number 1 and when on holidays I have been so terrified of burning, wrinkles and skin cancer that I return as white as I went.

-In Ireland, we have some fortified milks and, of course, oily fish like salmon and tuna and egg yolks and butter contain small amounts, but according to most experts, it is not possible to get enough from diet alone.
+In Ireland, we have some fortified milks and, of course, oily fish like salmon and tuna, and egg yolks and butter contain small amounts, but according to many experts, it is not possible to get enough from diet alone.

 Who has risk of deficiency?

 - People who live in countries with little sunlight